ballen1331/Ben_Allen_Portfolio/NBA Shot Chart Shiny App/README.md

 • Upon selecting, the player's 2018 shot chart (made / missed shots) will pop up in the top right along with a plotly distribution of the player's made shots and a ggplot2 bar graph of the shot type distribution.

-• All three visuals will dynamically update based years chosen in the "Select Season" input (type in 2019 to add the player's 2019 data to the graphics)
+• All three visuals will dynamically update based on years chosen in the "Select Season" input (type in 2019 to add the player's 2019 data to the graphics)